likicv/usysml-test-cases/README.md

 # Background

-The uSysML project (‘micro SysML’) aims to develop test cases relevant for learning and implementation of the SysML v2 specification.
-The objective of the uSysML project is two-fold:
-(1) to provide documented test cases that would be useful to the MBSE community in implementations of the SysML v2 specification;
-and (2) to generate examples that cold be helpful for clarifying or strengthening of the SysML v2 specification.
+The objective of the uSysML project is two-fold: (1) to provide documented test cases that would be useful to the MBSE community in implementations of the SysML v2 specification; and (2) to generate examples that cold be helpful for clarifying or strengthening of the SysML v2 specification.